AssessingSolar/dtu_solar_station/_sources/instrumentation.md.txt

 | 04-01-2021 | Kipp & Zonen CMP11 | 128766        | 8.27                                | 11-05-2020       |
 | 28-01-2021 | Kipp & Zonen CMP11 | 128762        | 8.58                                | 15-01-2021       |

 A ventilator was mounted on the DHI sensor on March 7th, 2024.
+Pyranometer 128762 was also calibrated on November 2012 (sensitivity: 8.59).

 ## Direct normal irradiance (DNI)